GROUNDING DOWN YOGA

 When life becomes overwhelming, yoga practice can be a free alternative to the pricey services of a professional therapist.
 An intentional yoga sequence, practiced consistently, can help relieve anxiety and restore a sense of inner peace.
-Yoga is as much a preventive treatment as it is curative.
+Yoga is excellent exercise, too, even for seniors.
 Seek a quiet, private place for this 20-minute sequence of movements followed by 5 minutes of still, deep breathing.

 Begin by lying flat on a mat.
 (If you don't have a mat, use a bath towel.)
 Place one hand on your heart and the other on your belly.
 Close your eyes and take five slow, deep breaths.
 Try to make the exhales longer than the inhales.
 This will help release tension by breathing it out of the body.
 Slow deep breathing also helps calm the nervous system so you can settle the mind right there on the mat.

 After five breaths, bend the knees and hug them to your chest.
 Rock on your lower back side to side and come to rest on one side.
 Bring the body to a fetal position, cradling your head in your bottom arm and positioning the top arm wherever comfortable.
 Notice how you are nurturing your own body.

 With top hand placed on the floor, press in and sit up, then turn to face the front of the mat.
 Move into a table-top position by placing hands underneath the shoulders and knees under hips.
 The tops of your feet should be face down on the mat.